Free boundary regularity for the inhomogeneous one-phase Stefan problem: The nonlinear problem arising from the hodograph transform

 Then, there exists $\ell_{\Tilde{a},\Tilde{b}}$ such that

 with

 Here, the constants $\varepsilon_{1}, \lambda_{1}, \delta, \tau > 0$ small, and $C$ large only depend on $n$ and $K$. \end{Proposition}

-\begin{Remark} We will now justify the assumptions of Proposition \ref{Prop:ImprovFlat}.
-Since we apply it to the hodograph transform of a solution to the original Stefan problem, we already know is graphical with respect to the $e_n$-direction.
-Then, from \eqref{Hp:assum-flat}, and using, as in Remark \ref{Rmk:flat}, the bound of $|a'|$ and $|b'| $, we can show that $u$ is well approximated in each parabolic cylinder of size $\lambda$ by a linear function constant in time, namely,
+\begin{Remark} We now justify the assumptions of Proposition \ref{Prop:ImprovFlat}.
+Since we apply it to the hodograph transform of a solution to the original Stefan problem, we already know that it is graphical with respect to the $e_n$-direction.
+Furthermore, from \eqref{Hp:assum-flat} and using the bounds on $|a_n'|$ and $|b'|$ as in Remark \ref{Rmk:flat}, we can show that in each parabolic cylinder of size $\lambda$, $u$ is well approximated by a time-independent linear function, namely,

 Now, by virtue of the discussion in Subsection \ref{The inhomogeneousHproperty}, it follows that $u$ satisfies the property $H(c\varepsilon_1)$.
 Taking $\varepsilon_1$ small enough, we get that $u$ also satisfies $H(\varepsilon^{1/2})$ as well. \end{Remark}